-On meeting Jack Prince you encounter a smart, engaging car-mad soon-to-be 18-year-old, looking forward to getting his driver’s license, driving his racy red car, working part-time at his local mechanics, and playing Grand Theft Auto in his spare time.
+On meeting Jack Prince you encounter a smart, engaging car-mad soon-to-be 18-year-old, looking forward to getting his driver’s license, driving his racy red car, working part-time at his local mechanics, and playing Grand Theft Auto in his spare time. this story is about how Power Plate helps Jack overcome Cerebral Palsy and enjoy a full life.

 What is not immediately evident is the journey Jack has triumphed through to become a “normal teenager”.
 Jack has spastic diplegia cerebral palsy.
 This is a neurological condition causing “hypertonicity” or stiffness that usually appears in infancy and permanently affects muscle control and coordination.
 Spastic diplegia usually affects the legs, and is characterized by the knees turning inward or crossing due to tightness in the hip and leg muscles.